Online Originals: National Coming Out Day celebrated at ECU

-October 11th is National Coming Out Day.
+GREENVILLE, N.C.
+(WNCT) October 11 is National Coming Out Day.
 ECU’s Dr. Jesse R. Peele LGBTQ Center hosted the event on campus to show its support.

 Those who attended were met with hugs, smiles, and free merchandise that ranged from t-shirts, bracelets, pins, candy, and stickers, and more.